JiannaD/JiannaD/README.md

-- 👋 Hi, I’m @JiannaD
+- 👋 Hi, I’m Jianna Davis
-- 👀 I’m interested in front-end web development
+- 👀 I am a project manager transitioning to data analytics.
-- 🌱 I’m currently learning how to create responsive web pages using HTML5, CSS, and JavaScript.
+- 🌱 I am experienced in MS Excel, Pivot tables, SQL, and am continuing to grow my skillset.
-- 💞️ I’m looking to collaborate on web development projects that I can use to practice different coding languages, solve real-world coding problems, and build my skills and experience.
+- 💞️ I’m currently looking for an entry level data analyst role.
 - 📫 How to reach me: www.linkedin.com/in/jiannadavis/

 <!---